massamasa/MemoryGame/documentation/usermanual.md

 ## Adjusting settings before a game and navigating the menu
 The application displays the start menu at launch.

-The player can choose an alternate 8 letter nickname.
 The player may adjust the rectangular dimensions of the card table by pressing the - and + buttons.

 The game type is set to play with plain integers by default.
-The user can choose to play with country codes by choosing the option from the dropdown menu.
+The user can choose to play with country codes or emojis by choosing the option from the dropdown menu.

 Highscores can be viewed for a chosen dimension by adjusting the dimension chosen with - and + and clicking HIGH SCORES.